 - Stain remover spray, stick, or gel

-- Soak the Fabric in Cold Water: Treat milk stains as soon as possible for the best results.
 Put the stained fabric in a sink or large basin filled with cold water for five to 10 minutes.
-Be sure to use cold water.
-Warm or hot water can darken the stained area.
-At this point, you don't need to use any detergent.
+Do not use warm or hot water since it can darken the stained area.
+While soaking, you do not need to use any detergent.
 The cold water soak may be all that is needed.
 If the stain appears to be gone, move on to step 3.
+If it remains, proceed with step 2.

-- Treat with Laundry Detergent if Stain Remains: If the stain remains, rub liquid laundry detergent into the stained area and soak in room temperature water in a sink or large basin for 30 minutes.
+Rub liquid laundry detergent into the stained area and soak in room temperature water in a sink or large basin for 30 minutes.
 Gently rub the stained area between your fingers for a few seconds every three to five minutes while the milk-stained clothing is soaking.
-You are trying to allow the detergent to work its way into the milk stain, loosening it up.
+You are trying to allow the detergent to work its way into the stained fabric, loosening up the milk proteins and fats adhering to the material.
 Rinse thoroughly.

-- Use a Stain Remover: Whether you see any stain remaining after step one or you used step two, you will now want to use a stain remover to ensure that no protein or fat is left in the garment that will turn yellow later.
-After thoroughly rinsing the fabric, add a stain remover stick, gel, or spray to the stained area, and allow to sit for seven to 10 minutes.
-You don't need to check on the fabric or rub it during this period.
+After thoroughly rinsing the fabric, add a stain remover stick, gel, or spray to the stained area, and allow it to sit for seven to 10 minutes.
+You do not need to check on the fabric or rub it during this period.
 Wash the garment as usual, following the directions on the care label.

 Do not skip this step.
 Whether you see a stain remaining or not, use a stain remover to ensure that no protein or fat has been left on the garment.
 Any remaining residue can eventually turn yellow later.